dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-i5-12490F/README.md

 # Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-12490f
 [中文版README](https://github.com/dawalishi0821/Hackintosh-TUF-GAMING-B660M-PLUS-WIFI-D4-12490f/blob/main/README-zh-Hans.md)

-I am a student, my English is not very good, so I may have many grammatical errors when writing English readme.
+I am a Chinese student, and my English is not very good, so I may have many grammatical errors when writing English readme.
 I hope you can forgive my English level

 Share a nearly perfect homemade EFI，the project is used to boot Hackintosh and Windows